hashicorp/consul/website/source/docs/commands/event.html.markdown

   do "-service mysql -tag slave".

 * `-token` - The ACL token to use when firing the event.
 This token must have write-level privileges for the event specified.
+You can also place the desired value in `CONSUL_TOKEN` environment variable.
 Defaults to that of the agent.